Two panels from "Mother and Baby Whale in the Kelp Forest"

 Tatsuda's, Ketchikan's beloved local grocery store, celebrated its 100th anniversary in April 2016.
 As part of a major remodel, third generation owner Katherine Tatsuda and her dad, Bill, commissioned me to create artwork for the store.
 We worked together to come up with the themes of beloved Ketchikan things.

-After playing with different designs in more traditionally rectangular formats, I settled on asymmetrical compositions of different sized and shaped panels.
+After playing with different designs in more traditionally rectangular formats, I settled on asymmetrical compositions of different sized and shaped panels that I call modular murals.
 To my eye, this created an unexpected and playful contrast with the many straight lines of the store—the aisles and lines of merchandise.

 Art in a grocery store?